 Dang!
 One more try, this time on the claim that these little powerhouses are great for the cardiovascular system.
 A review of seven studies into the subject concluded that ‘The evidence regarding the relationship between chia seed consumption and cardiovascular risk factors is insufficient.’

 Food fashions come and go, as manufacturers rush to identify the next Big Thing.
-But truth matters.
-So if you would like to know the facts about a ‘superfood’, let me have your suggestions.
+So sorry, all you chia devotees.
+It really doesn’t live up to the hype.